Antonio Smith (defensive end)

-Antonio DeShonta Smith (born October 21, 1981), nicknamed "the Ninja Assassin", is a former American football defensive end.
-He played college football at Oklahoma State, and was drafted by the Arizona Cardinals in the fifth round of the 2004 NFL Draft.
-Smith has also played Denver Broncos and Oakland Raiders and the Houston Texans.
+Antonio DeShonta Smith (born October 21, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, and was selected by the Arizona Cardinals in the fifth round of the 2004 NFL draft.
+He also played for the Denver Broncos, Oakland Raiders, and the Houston Texans in the NFL and for the Hamburg Sea Devils of NFL Europe.
+Smith won Super Bowl 50 as a member of the Broncos.

 College career

 Smith played college football at Oklahoma State.
 He was an honorable mention All-Big 12 in his junior season at Oklahoma State.

 Antonio played for NEO A&M College in Miami, Oklahoma during his freshman (2000) and sophomore (2001) season.
 He transferred to Oklahoma State for his junior (2002) and senior (2003) seasons.

 Professional career

 Arizona Cardinals

-Smith was drafted 135th overall in the 2004 NFL Draft and was the starting left defensive end.
+Smith was drafted in the fifth round with the 135th overall selection in the 2004 NFL draft.
+Following his rookie season, he played in the developmental NFL Europe as a member of the 2005 Hamburg Sea Devils.

-During the 2008 NFL Season, Smith played in every game and had 2 forced fumbles and 3.5 sacks.
-Smith helped the Cardinals reach Super Bowl XLIII, but the team would lose 27-23 to the Pittsburgh Steelers.
+During the 2008 NFL season, Smith played in every game and had 2 forced fumbles and 3.5 sacks.
+Smith helped the Cardinals reach Super Bowl XLIII, but the team would lose 27–23 to the Pittsburgh Steelers.
 Despite a great performance during the course of the season, the Cardinals chose not to re-sign him and let him go into free agency.